cmay20/Among-Us-3D/README.md

-Name: Colin May
-Andrew Id: cmmay
-Term Project 15-112 Fall 2020

-Project: 'AMONG US 3d'
+## 15-112 Term Project: AMONG US 3D

-**Project Description:**

-My project, Among Us 3d, is a game inspired by the recently popular “Among Us”.
+This project was developed for my 15-112 Term Project.

-My project recreates the primary features of “Among Us” but transforms the 2d user experience into a 3d world with raycasting.
-Among Us 3d features a single player mode, which is unique to my project.
-Because of this, it includes complex game AIs and AI pathfinding algorithms.
+**Among Us 3d** recreates the primary features of “Among Us” but transforms the 2d user experience into a pseudo-3d world with raycasting.
+Among Us 3d is singleplayer and includes AIs that obey pathfinding algorithms.

-**How To Run:**

-- The user may need to download the simpleaudio module.
+### Setup

+- Download repository.
+Open in IDE of choice (I use VSCode for this project).
+- Download [simpleaudio](https://pypi.org/project/simpleaudio/) module with ```pip install simpleaudio```

 - The user should have 'cmu_112_graphics.py' accessible.
+This project uses this graphics file built by Carnegie Mellon Staff that extends Tkinter features.
-- To run the project, the user should run "amongUs3d.py' in the editor.
+- To run the project, run "amongUs3d.py' in the editor.
 - Further, my project contains many image files and sound wav files.
 Within my folder management, these are stored in folders labeled 'gameImages' and 'gameSounds'.
 The user may need to download these image and wav files from my google docs submission.

-**Modules:**

-- I am using the simpleaudio module.
-This is quick and easy to install with pip.
-- No other modules/libraries installations are necessary for this project besides including 'cmu_112_graphics.py' in the project folder.

-**Shortcut Commands**
+### How To Play
+- Goal: Complete all tasks to repair your ship with fellow crewmate AIs before the imposter elimates each of you.
+- Can choose to play as Crewmate or Imposter via the pregame menu.

+#### Shortcut Commands
--'Tab': opens the map
+- 'Tab': opens the map
--'v': When the map if open and v is pressed, the game AIs become visible to
-    the user on the map.
+- 'v': When the map is open and v is pressed, the game AIs become visible to the user on the map.
--'arrow keys' to move player.
+- 'Arrow keys' to move player.
-- Most of the user interaction is via the mouse clicking on the screen.
+- 'Mouse click' for other game interaction.